 Note Fontina can be a bit cost-prohibitive, depending on where you shop!
 We love the taste, but you could substitute mozzarella or another favorite cheese with great results.

-2 Prepare the vegetables: Peel and chop the carrots into small chunks.
+- Peel and chop the carrots.
 Slice the red onions.
-Wash and chop the mushrooms.
+Slice the tomatoes in half.
+Chop the mushrooms.
 Peel the garlic cloves and cut them into quarters.

-3 Roast the vegetables: Place carrots, red onion, mushrooms, garlic, and tomatoes on a baking sheet.
-Mix with 2 tablespoons of olive oil, kosher salt and fresh ground pepper.
-Place in the oven and roast for 25 to 35 minutes, stirring occasionally, until the carrots are tender.
+- Place the vegetables in a bowl and mix with 2 tablespoons of olive oil, ½ teaspoon kosher salt and fresh ground pepper.
+Line a baking sheet with parchment paper, then top with the vegetables.
+Place the tray in the oven and roast for 25 to 35 minutes, stirring occasionally, until the carrots are tender.

-4 Cook the farro: Place 2 cups farro in a pot with 6 cups of water.
-Season with salt and bring to a low boil.
+- Place 2 cups farro in a pot with 6 cups of water.
+Season with kosher salt and bring to a low boil.
 Cook for around 15 minutes, until tender.